br-lewis/izhikevich/README.md

 cargo run -- --cpu 1000
 ```

 The resulting graph defaults to `./out.png` but can be changed.
-The output
-when running on the GPU does not have voltage data from the first neuron unlike
-the CPU because currently it doesn't track historical neuron state.

 Increasing the number of neurons increases RAM usage exponentially due to the
 dense connection matrix.